-At that mark, there would simply be enough people willing to donate (either regularly or once) to fund operations.
+At that point, there would simply be enough people willing to donate (either regularly or once) to fund operations.

 Nevertheless, there may be various options to monetize Signal.
 For instance, it could offer the ability to purchase customized avatars or provide premium subscriptions in exchange for access to some features.

 DuckDuckGo, a privacy-focused search engine out of Philadelphia, has built a $100 million a year business without tracking users or storing their data.
-Telegram, a direct competitor of Signal, announced that it would start some form of monetization in 2021.
+Telegram, a direct competitor of Signal, announced that it would start some form of monetization in 2022 or 2023.